BuDavid/Surveillance-AI-Homework/Task_5/README.md

     Additionally, it saves the last fetched information for reference.

 ## Code Testing
-    To test the code, you need to run "make Dashboard" in the build directory.
+    To test the code, you need QT Creator.

 ## Showcase